 - WA AIDS Council, mobile van and fixed sites in West Perth and Fremantle – 0417 093 537

-- Community Alcohol and Drug Services in the metropolitan area through Next Step Drug and Alcohol Services (you must be a client of the service)
+- Community Alcohol and Drug Services in the metropolitan area through Next Step Drug and Alcohol Services (for clients of the service only).

 Training and Resources

-The Mental Health Commission provides training on recognising and responding to opioid overdose through the AODtraining@MHC calendar.
-Contact us at email@example.com or phone (08) 6553 0560 during business hours to discuss your needs.
+The Mental Health Commission provides training on recognising and responding to opioid overdose.
+Upcoming course information is available on the Alcohol and other drug training calendar or contact us at email@example.com or phone (08) 6553 0560 during business hours to discuss your needs.

-Training is also available in regional areas via videoconference and on a limited basis, face-to-face.
+Training is available in regional and metro areas.

 The Mental Health Commission also has resources to support workers and people who use opioids such as the Opioid Respond Z-Card, Opioid Harm Reduction Tip Sheet and Recognising and Responding Trainers’ Package.
-For more information about these resources download our product information form.
+For more information about these resources download our resource list and order form.